Updated: Sep 29, 2020

 There are two particularly interesting bits of history that come out of Mugello, both of which can still be experienced there today.
 First, the town of Scarperia became known far and wide as the best place to buy artisan, handmade knives of all sorts.
 From a visit to the knife museum, to stepping inside one of the remaining family-run knife workshops, a close-up look at this craft is fascinating!

 A fascinating point of history is the Palazzo dei Vicari in the town of Scarperia.
 This palace from the 14th-century has a facade covered with the coat of arms of each family and Vicar who has occupied power over the area.
 Inside the Palazzo, you can admire a magnificent fresco from the workshop of Ghirlandaio in 1501, not to mention the many beautiful rooms.
+Do I even need to say it?
+It's yet another secret spot not to miss in Mugello, Tuscany.

 In more recent years, Mugello became known for its famous racetrack dating back to 1914.